DTJF/cmakefbc/Usage.md

 languages (C, C++, RC, ASM, Fortran and Java).
 This is a useful feature since an object file only gets re-build when one of the related source files changed.
 This package provides an external solution for this feature.
-Therefor, in contrast to the CMake documentation, only the compilable source files (*.bas) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command and a further command builds the dependency trees for all source files of that target (it also work for `ADD_CUSTOM_TARGTET` command):
+Therefor, and in contrast to the CMake documentation, only the compilable source files (*.bas) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command.
+A further command builds the dependency trees later for all source files of that target (it also work for `ADD_CUSTOM_TARGTET` command):

 ~~~{.sh}